 Before assessing risks, an organization needs to understand the definition of risk, the difference between inherent and residual risk, and the criteria used to rank each risk.
 The Committee of Sponsoring Organizations of the Treadway Commission (COSO) provides the following definitions in its 2017 update to the Integrated Framework:

-- Defining Risk: Risk is defined as “the possibility that events will occur and affect the achievement of strategy and business objectives”.
+- Risk: The possibility that events will occur and affect the achievement of strategy and business objectives.

 - Inherent vs. Residual Risk: Within a RACM, each risk has both an inherent and residual risk ranking.